-2018 Commencement Ceremony
+2023 Commencement Ceremony

-The 2018 Commencement Ceremony will take place at the Alabama Theatre and FRIDAY, MAY 4, 2018 at 1:30 pm.
+The 2023 Commencement Ceremony will take place at the Alabama Theatre on FRIDAY, May 5, 2023 at 1:30 pm.

 Students may view their graduation status through myJSCC on their transcript.
 Students who have been approved to graduate upon successful completion of their current courses will have “Pending” as their status under Degree/Certificate Awarded near the top of their transcript.

 The Commencement Ceremony is expected to be two hours in length.
-Ceremony length may vary slightly depending on the size of participation.Check-in on the 2nd floor by 1:00 p.m. with cap, gown, hood, and tassel.
-Ambassadors will be available to show you to the assembly room.
-Leave personal belongings with a friend or family member.
-Hand mirrors and bobby pins will be available.
+Ceremony length may vary slightly depending on the size of participation.
+Details for checking-in with cap, gown, hood, and tassel will be provided.
+Ambassadors will be available to direct graduates to the assembly room.
+Please try to leave personal belongings with a friend or family member.

 Presentation of Graduates

-- ascend the stairs on the right hand side of the stage
+- Ascend the stairs on the right-hand side of the stage

-- hand the Reader Card to the announcer
+- Hand the Reader Card to the announcer

-- wait for their name and academic honor, if applicable, to be spoken
+- Wait for their name and academic honor, if applicable, to be spoken

-- have their picture taken
+- Have their picture taken

-- descend the stairs on the left side of the stage
+- Descend the stairs on the left side of the stage

-- return to their seat.
+- Return to their seat.
 Graduates should stay seated until prompted to begin the march to receive diplomas.
 When receiving your diploma, take your diploma with your left hand and shake with your right hand.